-Provide the result for the 2018-19 school year that directly ties back to the established goal.
+Provide the result for the 2019-20 school year that directly ties back to the established goal.
+If unable to report a result because of disruptions due to COVID-19, please respond, "Unable to report."

 What data have you used to identify needs for all students in this goal area?
 How is this data disaggregated by student groups and inclusive of all students?
+What strategies are in place to support this goal area?
+(Narrative is required.
+200 word limit)